 Next you will need to remove the stems and seeds from the chiles and place them in a pot along with the onion and garlic.
 Cover with water and bring to a boil.
 Continue boiling for 15 minutes.

-Bring to a boil, then reduce heat to a simmer, and cook for four to six hours.
+For stovetop: Bring it to a boil, cover, reduce the heat to a simmer, and cook for four to six hours.
 The longer the better as the meat will be much more tender and flavorful.

 Remove the meat and shred it using to forks.